Top 7 Common Stormwater Inspection Mistakes And What To Do

 1. Missing Sediment Controls

 Most construction site managers focus on erosion control, and for a good reason.
-Erosion leads to sedimentation, which could be devastating in regards to Erosion Control and permit compliance within your limits of disturbance.
+Erosion leads to sedimentation, which could be devastating in regard to erosion control and permit compliance within your limits of disturbance.

 Unfortunately, many construction managers often ignore proper sediment control because they either view it as a secondary measure or don’t take the proper precautions to guard against sediment.